wangd12rpi/FinLoRA/README.md

-# FinLoRA: Finetuning Quantized Financial Large Language Models Using Low-Rank Adaptation on GPUs
+# FinLoRA: Finetuning Quantized Llama3 and DeepSeek's V3/R1 Models into Financial Large Language Models Using Low-Rank Adaptation on GPUs

 ## Motivation

-The closed-source BloombergGPT, announced in April 2023, made the financial sector value the potentials of FinLLMs.
+The proprietary BloombergGPT model, announced in April 2023, made the financial sector value the potentials of FinLLMs.
-However,
+However, its train-from-scratch approach took one million GPU hours, which is expensive (around $3 million, at a price of $3 per
-its train-from-scratch approach took one million GPU hours, which is expensive (around $3 million, at a price of $3 per GPU hour in 2023).
+GPU hour in 2023).

 Leveraging open-source models, e.g., Llama3 and DeepSeek's V3/R1 models, we adopt the LoRA fine-tuning method.
 The number of trainable parameters are